CultivateHQ/cultivateHQ.com/source/posts/2017-09-27-comminicating-with-c-from-elixir-using-ports.html.md

 }
 ```

-We are not ready to string it all together, and echo back what has been sent to us.
+We are now ready to string it all together, and echo back what has been sent to us instead of printing to `STDERR`.

 ```c
 int main(int argc, char *argv[]) {